ibm-cloud-docs/openwhisk/ow_watson_discovery.md

     ```
     {: pre}

-2. Navigate to the `packages/discovery-v1` directory.
+2. Deploy the package.
     ```
-    cd <filepath>/packages/discovery-v1
+    wskdeploy -m openwhisk-sdk/packages/discovery-v1/manifest.yaml
     ```
     {: pre}

-3. Deploy the package.
-    ```
-    wskdeploy -m manifest.yaml
-    ```
-    {: pre}

-4. Verify that the package is added to your package list.
+3. Verify that the package is added to your package list.
     ```
     ibmcloud wsk package list
     ```